 And I have an extra tip: a finger bowl of clean water and a hand towel at the end of the line will come in very handy.
 Do that and you’ll thank me later.

-I haven’t incorporated my recipe for a rich tomato sauce (link above) into the chicken parmigiana recipe below, as not everybody wants to spend an additional thirty minutes making a tomato sauce.
+I haven’t incorporated my rich Italian tomato sauce recipe into the chicken parmigiana recipe below, as not everybody wants to spend an additional thirty minutes making a tomato sauce.
 Although if you do, I guarantee you will not be disappointed.
 It’s so delicious and has myriad uses.

-If you don’t, you could use a canned Italian-style tomato sauce intended for pastas, or even a store-bought bottled passata, or a combination of canned tomatoes and tomato paste.
-It won’t be as rich and flavourful as my tomato sauce but it will be just fine.
+If you don’t have time, you could use a plain Italian-style tomato sauce intended for pastas, or even a store-bought bottled passata, or a combination of a can of crushed tomatoes and a tablespoon of tomato paste which you can quickly combine and heat in a pan on the stove.
+It won’t be as rich and flavourful as my tomato sauce, but it will be just fine if you’re in a hurry and serving this as a quick and easy mid-week meal.

 Chicken Parmigiana Recipe for a Classic Chicken Parma